top of page

 On England’s pleasant pastures seen!”

 Shri William called Shri Jesus the Holy Lamb of God not only here but many times in his work such as Milton and Songs of Innocence and Experience.
-Shri Jesus who is Sakhat Shri Ganesh is a pure child.
+Shri Jesus who is Sakshat Shri Ganesh is a pure child.
 He was called a lamb to represent that he was an innocent child.
 The lamb’s soft, and white fur represents his purity.
 So, “Holy lamb of God” means the holy Son of God.

 The Lamb